 found a new life.
 That year the Buffalo Creek and Gauley Railroad

-the co-op has also been able to acquire two cabooses for use in
+the co-op was also able to acquire two cabooses for use in

 volunteers although they were able to acquire a grant from the state of